allthroughthenight/allthroughthenight.github.io/_drafts/what-i-ve-learned-in-2020.md

 [The Infinite Loop That Wasn't: A Holy Grail Bug Story]("https://mgba.io/2020/01/25/infinite-loop-holy-grail/"): The solution to a bug for a specific Hello Kitty game for a GameBoy Advanced emulator that took part of three years to understand and fix.

-[The 'Race To 5G' Is A Giant Pile Of Lobbyist Nonsense](https://www.techdirt.com/articles/20200116/08134343743/race-to-5g-is-giant-pile-lobbyist-nonsense.html): TelCo's realize that mobile device sales are down, and want a way to hype upgrades, while also presenting an 'Us vs China' mentality to secure free public government funding for private corporate infrastructure upgrades.
+[The 'Race To 5G' Is A Giant Pile Of Lobbyist Nonsense](https://www.techdirt.com/articles/20200116/08134343743/race-to-5g-is-giant-pile-lobbyist-nonsense.html): TelCo's realize that mobile device sales are down, and want a way to hype upgrades, while also presenting an 'USA vs China' narrative to secure government funding for infrastructure upgrades.
 Also considering that 3G coverage is still spotty in rural areas, and current 5G coverage maps aren't accurate, overall it's not the new hotness as it's being made out to be.

 [Things I Believe About Software Engineering](https://blog.wesleyac.com/posts/engineering-beliefs) *(excerpts)*:
 * Being aligned with teammates on what you're building is more important than building the right thing